RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 This, in combination, allowed us to accomodate a total of **TWENTY TWO** ethusiastic students this summer season.

 All students and mentors are now busy mutually bonding and with our core team and greater community.
 Each mentor is also working with his/her student on refining the weekly and monthly milestones/deliverables within the proposal to better reflect achievable project objectives as well as making them measurable for the monthly evaluations.
-Meanwhile, all our students are continuing to contribute to the Rocket.Chat open source project(s) as they have been since the start of the GSoC cycle.
+Meanwhile, all our students are continuing to contribute to the Rocket.Chat open source project(s) as they have been doing since the start of the GSoC 2019 cycle.

 ### Update on April 10, 2019